Home » Best Forex Brokers in November 2024 » Best Forex Brokers in Hungary for 2024

 Regulated forex brokers make it easy to check if they are authorized to operate by a reputable regulatory body.
 Usually, this information will be provided on the footer of a forex broker’s homepage.
 Alternatively, a dedicated page might contain the said information.
 Another option is to check if your broker has dedicated a section of its FAQ to what its licensing status is in different jurisdictions.
 No matter the case, a confirmation should be available somewhere on the website.
 If you cannot find it, however, you may try asking a representative of the customer service staff.

 As for what licenses in particular to be on the lookout for, authorization by the National Bank of Hungary will always be a welcome sight.
+The MNB keeps a register of all market participants authorized to provide their services in Hungary.
+Residents can search broking companies by brand name, identifier number, registration number, or ISIN code.
 Another suitable license can be that of the Cyprus Securities and Exchange Commission.
 In general, any broker licensed by a jurisdiction in Europe is pretty much guaranteed to be trustworthy.

 Are my funds safe with forex brokers in Hungary?